cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 Fill in the required information to create your organization.
 You need to enter a `Short name` of the organization, which will be displayed in the menu.
 You can specify other fields: `Full Name`, `Description` and the organization contacts.
-Of them will be visible on the organization settings page.
+All of those will be visible on the organization settings page.

 ![](/images/image234.jpg)